Scaling Up Electronic Structure Calculations on Quantum Computers: The Frozen Natural Orbital Based Method of Increments: Theory

 and

-respectively, in which \(Z_{\mu}\) and \(R_{\mu}\) are the charge and position of nucleus \(\mu\), respectively, and \(r_{12} = \vert \mathbf{r}_2 - \mathbf{r}_1 \vert\) is the inter-electronic separation.
-The molecular Hamiltonian can be transformed into the qubit basis by using the Jordan--Wigner transformation~\cite{Jordan:1928aa} or another available transformation technique (e.g., Bravyi--Kitaev\cite{Bravyi:2002aa}, Bravyi--Kitaev Superfast\cite{Setia:2018aa}):
+respectively, in which \(Z_{\mu}\) and \(R_{\mu}\) are the charge and position of nucleus \(\mu\), respectively, and \(r_{12} = \vert \mathbf{r}_2 - \mathbf{r}_1 \vert\) is the inter-electronic distance.
+The molecular Hamiltonian can be transformed into the qubit basis by using the Jordan--Wigner transformation,~\cite{Jordan:1928aa}